Reading time

 Vaccinations and Health

 No mandatory vaccinations except yellow fever if coming from endemic areas.
 Recommended: hepatitis A/B, typhoid, tetanus, rabies (for hikes).
 Protect yourself against dengue and Zika with 50% DEET repellents and covering clothing.
 Bali has an improving healthcare system, but not at Western standards: private clinics like BIMC Siloam (Canggu) or Kasih Ibu (Ubud) for emergencies.
-Subscribe to international health insurance covering medical evacuation (e.g., Allianz or Cigna, €100-200/month).
+Subscribe to international health insurance covering medical evacuation (e.g., Allianz or Cigna, €100-200/month), it is also a requirement for the E33G KITAS.
 Health budget: €50-100/month for a healthy expat.
 Consult a doctor 1-2 months before departure.

 Budget to Plan

 For the first 3 months: €3000-5000 (flights, visa, temporary accommodation, setup).
 Monthly living costs: €1000-2500/person (depending on lifestyle).
 Details in section 8.
-Show proof of at least $2000/month for nomad/retirement visas.
+Plan proof of income: roughly USD 1,500-3,000/month for the retirement KITAS, USD 60,000/year for the E33G.

 2. Practical Information